-The unifying goal of the Bomblies lab is to use complementary genomic, genetic and molecular approaches to understand mechanisms of evolution and adaptation.
+The unifying goal of the Bomblies lab is to use complementary genomic, genetic, cytogenetic, and molecular approaches to understand mechanisms of evolution and adaptation, specifically of meiosis.
 Most of our work currently focuses on understanding the evolution of a polyploid lineage of Arabidopsis arenosa, a lovely outbreeding relative of A. thaliana.
-But we are also interested in a range of other questions.
+We are also interested in a range of other questions.

-We collaborate frequently with the Yant lab (also at JIC) as well as cytology experts Chris Franklin and his group (University of Birmingham) and James Higgins and his group (University of Leicester).
+We collaborate frequently with cytology experts Chris Franklin and his group (University of Birmingham) and James Higgins and his group (University of Leicester).
 We have extensive interaction also with Nancy Kleckner (Harvard).

 To learn more about our ongoing research, please click on "What we're doing" on the "Research" tab above.